Adirohansuyal/Invoice-Reconciliation-Multi-Agent-System/README.md

 ### Review & Decision Layer

-The system includes a review layer that categorizes invoices into operational queues:
+This system includes a review layer that categorizes invoices into operational queues, which are listed below:

 - **Auto-Approved Queue**
   Invoices with high-confidence matches and no material discrepancies.